MonteLogic/ManyVoxV1/README.md

 # ManyVoxV1
+Just add the TableBoxTutorial and have it be visible then,

-I'm currently trying to add the TableListBoxTutorial to be opened with a button click.
+I'm adding the TableListBoxTutorial logic to be opened and closed based upon the Toggle View Click.

 TableListBoxTutorial -> https://docs.juce.com/master/tutorial_table_list_box.html